 The role copper plays in ZnO nanowires is ambiguous.
 Published studies differ on whether the copper increases or decreases the nanowires' photoluminescence.
 Eustis and colleagues found that the copper in the nanowire increases the output of visible light but at the expense of ultraviolet emission.

 In addition to determining the role copper plays in ZnO nanowires, the researchers plan to learn how to grow uniform nanowires that may one day be used in commercial products.
 This research is part of ongoing studies to find the best methods to determine the concentration and distribution of atoms inside nanostructures.

-* S. Eustis, D.C.
+Paper: S. Eustis, D.C.
 Meier, M.R.
 Beversluis and B. Nikoobakht.
 Analysis of copper incorporation into zinc oxide nanowires.
 ACS Nano Articles ASAP, published online Jan.
 12, 2008.